-4.2 The issues identified around not having no risk-sensitive CDD measures, not carrying out CMRAs and not establishing fully compliant PCPs are serious AML control environment failings, and the conduct had the potential to cause significant harm.
-The firm undertakes just over a quarter of its work in scope of the regulations, by way of conveyancing.
+4.2 The issues identified around not having a FWRA, no P&Ps or PCPs and thereafter non-compliant PCPs, no risk-sensitive CDD measures, not carrying out CMRAs, issues with ID&V on three matters and failing to carry out source of funds checks on five matters are serious AML control environment failings, and the conduct had the potential to cause significant harm.
+The firm undertakes the majority of its work in scope of the regulations, with over two thirds in the field of conveyancing.
 This had the potential to open up the firm to a significant amount of risk of being exploited by criminals.